Depreciation: Composite depreciation method

 Depreciation expense equals the composite depreciation rate times the balance in the asset account (historical cost).
 (0.20 * $6,500) $1,300.
 Debit depreciation expense and credit accumulated depreciation.

 When an asset is sold, debit cash for the amount received and credit the asset account for its original cost.
 Debit the difference between the two to accumulated depreciation.
 Under the composite method, no gain or loss is recognized on the sale of an asset.
 Theoretically, this makes sense because the gains and losses from assets sold before and after the composite life will average themselves out.

 To calculate composite depreciation rate, divide depreciation per year by total historical cost.
 To calculate depreciation expense, multiply the result by the same total historical cost.
-The result, not surprisingly, will equal the total depreciation per year again.
+The result will equal the total depreciation per year again.

 Common sense requires depreciation expense to be equal to total depreciation per year, without first dividing and then multiplying total depreciation per year by the same number.

-Tax Depreciation
+Tax depreciation

 Most income tax systems allow a tax deduction for recovery of the cost of assets used in a business or for the production of income.
 Such deductions are allowed for individuals and companies.
 Where the assets are consumed currently, the cost may be deducted currently as an expense or treated as part of cost of goods sold.
 The cost of assets not currently consumed generally must be deferred and recovered over time, such as through depreciation.
 Some systems permit the full deduction of the cost, at least in part, in the year the assets are acquired.
 Other systems allow depreciation expense over some life using some depreciation method or percentage.
-Rules vary highly by country, and may vary within a country based on the type of asset or type of taxpayer.
+Rules vary highly by country and may vary within a country based on the type of asset or type of taxpayer.
 Many systems that specify depreciation lives and methods for financial reporting require the same lives and methods be used for tax purposes.
 Most tax systems provide different rules for real property (buildings, etc.) and personal property (equipment, etc.).

 Capital allowances

 A common system is to allow a fixed percentage of the cost of depreciable assets to be deducted each year.
 This is often referred to as a capital allowance, as it is called in the United Kingdom.
 Deductions are permitted to individuals and businesses based on assets placed in service during or before the assessment year.
 Canada's Capital Cost Allowance are fixed percentages of assets within a class or type of asset.
 Fixed percentage rates are specified by the type of asset.
 The fixed percentage is multiplied by the tax basis of assets in service to determine the capital allowance deduction.
 The tax law or regulations of the country specifies these percentages.
 Capital allowance calculations may be based on the total set of assets, on sets or pools by year (vintage pools) or pools by classes of assets...
 Depreciation has got three methods only.